yijingji/test1/modular_prompt/business_rules.md

 ## Location Logic
 - Real-time location: `realtime_inservice_dispatch_data`.lat, `realtime_inservice_dispatch_data`.lon
-- If the bus has no location data in `realtime_inservice_dispatch_data`, clearly state that.
-Do not assume a default.
+- If the bus has no location data in `realtime_inservice_dispatch_data`, just clarify that "There is no data available."

 ## Table Use Routing